-The Board reports the general fund (SHARE Fund #07300) as a major governmental fund.
+The Board reports the general fund (SHARE Fund #03800) as a major governmental fund.
 It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
 Revenues are provided primarily from charges for license fees and other services.
 Expenditures include all costs associated with the daily operation of the Board except for items included in other funds.
-The unexpended balance remaining in the General Fund at the end of the fiscal year does not revert to the State General Fund of New Mexico per Section 61-23-11.A NMSA 1978.
+Any unexpended balance remaining in SHARE Fund #03800 does not revert to the State General Fund as provided by law, Section 61-15-4-F, NMSA 1978.
+As a result, no reversions to the State General Fund were needed during the year ended June 30, 2019.